 What are your top 3 reasons that prevent you from going to a green space?
+Trash/Litter My closest Crime/Safety green space does not have much to offer

 "Vacant lots and dumping are the prime culprit." - Community resident

 In 2021, 70 new parcels within the Nicetown and Tioga neighborhood were added to the Philadelphia LandCare Program accounting for 154,933 square feet of land.